-Standing desks come in all shapes an sizes and so far in our standing desk series we’ve looked at how to choose a standing desk, the best standing desk converters, and standing desk options for tall people.
-In this installment, we will look at the best height adjustable standing desks.
+Standing desks come in all shapes an sizes and so far in our standing desk series we’ve looked at how to choose a standing desk, the best standing desk converters.
+In this installment, we will look at the best height-adjustable standing desks for your home office.

 How are these desks different from the desks in the other articles?

-Well, our criteria today is looking specifically at full standing desks.
-As opposed to a standing desk converter, which is an addition to your current desk, a height adjustable standing desk is a complete replacement for your current office desk.
+Well, our criteria today is looking specifically at full standing desks for a home office setup.
+As opposed to a standing desk converter, which is a smaller adjustable desk placed on top of your current desk, a height-adjustable standing desk is a complete replacement for your current office desk.
 In general, these products a larger and a bit more expensive, but many people prefer having a fully adjustable setup rather than an extra converter to be placed on top of their current table.

 The world of standing desks is extremely competitive and there are many options out there to choose from.
-In this article, we have found 6 of our favorite desks (plus an additional couple for a bit of extra comparison).
-Each desk has been created by a different brand, and each one we believe has different strengths and weaknesses.
+In this article, we have found our favorite ones – each desk has been created by a different brand, and each one we believe has different strengths and weaknesses.

 Let’s dive right in!

 WINNER: Best Standing Desk 2020 – iMovR Lander

 Overall Rating: (5 / 5)

 iMovr Lander Overview

 - Free smartphone app with a built-in health coach